gabindu/git-intro/git-intro-slides.md

 1. How do you manage different file versions?
 2. How do you work with collaborators on the same files?
-3. How much would your science/teaching/life suffer if your workstation exploded right now? (scale from 1-10)
+3. How much would your science/work/life suffer if your computer exploded right now? (scale from 1-10)

 ## What is git